rhymeswithfloral/hist5702w_notebook/TutReflection_4.md

 ![Spelling out the not-obvious](https://github.com/rhymeswithfloral/hist5702w_notebook/blob/master/OpenRefine/OR_createnew2.png?raw=true)

-After you've created the new project, the tutorial's next section is called **Get to know your data**, while this a really important step before you start using OpenRefine, I don't think OpenRefine is the best place to "get to know your data," you're limited to the numbers of rows visible on the screen at a time and you can't adjust the way the information is displayed in the rows and columns.
+After you've created the new project, the tutorial's next section is called **Get to know your data**, while this is a really important step before you start using OpenRefine, I don't think OpenRefine is the best place to "get to know your data," you're limited to the numbers of rows visible on the screen at a time and you can't adjust the way the information is displayed in the rows and columns.
 If I were working on a project of my own, I would have a much easier "getting to know my data" in a spreadsheet.
 Spreadsheet allows you to review all of your data on one page and provides you an opportunity to eliminate unnecessary rows or columns before you even start cleaning it.

 ![But they are there!
 RIGHT IN FRONT OF YOU](https://github.com/rhymeswithfloral/hist5702w_notebook/blob/master/OpenRefine/OR_facets.png?raw=true)